Bayhaqieee/Job_Reccomendation_System/README.md

 - Removing the web scrapping capability, as my current goal is to develop a job recommendation system as efficient and precise as possible.
 - Fixing the Upload system, on Abbas repo, I discovered that the Upload system on the interface is not working and that the system needs to change the CV Path on a regular basis to read my CV, thus by adjusting the CV uploading system, the system can receive and read the cv without changing the system path.
 - Removing some Unnecessary Folder needed for my system

+## Additional Notes
+- Please change the File Datapath on the Components or Double check your auto path changer by checking all file path
+- You can change the dataset by utilizing the job dataset generator on components folder

 ## Job Recommendation System using Machine Learning
 This repository contains the code and instructions to build a job recommendation system using machine learning.
 The system is designed to provide personalized job recommendations based on user preferences and historical job data.